Diversity and Inclusion Starts with Identifying and Removing Biases

 Diversity without Inclusion means nothing.

-You can identify whether male managers are forming stronger with bonds with their male reports as compared to their female reports, and vice versa for female managers to filter for bias in the performance review/ promotion process.
+You can identify whether male managers are forming stronger bonds with their male reports as compared to their female reports, and vice versa for female managers to filter for bias in the performance review/ promotion process.
 This is also useful for leadership development to ensure people from different demographic groups are able to form bonds with stakeholders across the organization.

 Companies can also identify cliques within the network and analyze whether people from diverse backgrounds are actually integrating with the rest of the organization, instead of existing in a bubble.
 We’ve detailed some possible use cases for Organisational Network Analysis in these articles: